JavierParada/hugo-documentation-theme/content/docs/chapter4/ETH.md

 ## Current energy mix

+Ethiopia's energy landscape has long been dominated by large hydro capacity (around 90 per cent in the national energy mix) and a totally state owned energy system including its state-run utility, Ethiopian Electric Power (EEP).

 Ethiopia is actively exploiting its water resources by building dams, reservoirs, irrigation and diversion canals and hydropower stations.
-Approximately 90% of the installed generation capacity is from hydropower, while the remaining 8% and 2% is from wind and thermal sources, respectively.
+Other than the 90% of the installed generation capacity from hydropower, the remaining 8% and 2% is from wind and thermal sources, respectively.
 The hydro dominated systems have been severely affected by drought, and the Government of Ethiopia is now diversifying the generation mix with other sources such as solar, wind, and geothermal that will result in a more climate-resilient power system.

 <img src="/ETH/IRENA_ETH.png" alt="demo" class="img-responsive" title="ETH IRENA Energy Mix">